tearflake/symp-intro/docs/why-the-UI-is-textual.md

 In this initial phase, the interface existed only as monochrome text.
 No layout language.
 No theming.
 No graphical framing.
 Just the symbolic tree presented as symbols.

-Later, as Symp expanded — introducing assembly, lambda calculus, tree rewriting, and a structural node model — the decision to keep Pagefront minimal was no longer just experimental.
+Later, as Symp expanded — introducing imperative, functional, term rewriting programming, together with a structural tree model — the decision to keep Pagefront minimal was no longer just experimental.
 It became conceptually aligned with the system’s identity.
 All of Symp operates in a symbolic domain; Pagefront stayed minimal because it became the interface that best fits a symbolic computational environment.

 What started as a constraint turned out to be the correct conceptual setting.
 Pagefront remains text-focused because Symp itself is structurally focused.
 UI in Symp is meant to reveal program structure, not distract from it.